 Top with the remaining slices of fig-slathered bread and let the bread get all toasty and the cheese melty.

 One of my favorite things about grilled cheese sandwiches is when the cheese gets all oozy and the other ingredients peek out of the side of the bread.

-I'm absolutely obsessed with the flavors in this grilled cheese.
-The strong flavor of the brie is very nicely balanced by the sweetness of the fig jam and green apples and saltiness of the prosciutto.
+I'm absolutely obsessed with the flavors in this brie grilled cheese.
+The strong flavor of the cheese is very nicely balanced by the sweetness of the fig jam, tartness of the green apples, and saltiness of the prosciutto.